ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 - `./bin/pu.sh` is a script forked from [pu.sh](https://github.com/tsif/pu.sh).
   There are instructions there for obtaining credentials from an Apple Developer account.
-However, we are out of available APNs keys, so you'll need to obtain that from another developer.
+However, we are out of available APN keys, so you'll need to obtain that from another developer.
 Run the script with the path to one of the example notifications to send a remote notification through Apple:
   `./bin/pu.sh "Example Notifications/2_potential_diagnosis.apns`.
 You will